samm0023/rfcs/rfcs/007-notification-agrupation.md

 Some times many users can interact with a single entity resulting in alot of notifications, we're attempting to solve this by creating a notification groping functionality that allows Kanvas to group notification if there are various notifications in a given period of time.

-This solution will cotain:
+This solution will contain:
 - A flag to turn on and off this feature
-- A soft cap and a hard cap to set the time of the agrupation
+- A soft cap and a hard cap to set the time of the grouping
 - A grouping mechanism based on the soft and hardcap

 # Example